Impact Employment Programs

 E-Waste Collection and Sorting

 PACE has been at the forefront of e-waste recycling since the late 1990’s.
 Our crews pick up e-waste such as computers, home entertainment units, printers and small appliances from various landfills in the Okanagan, then sort, pack and ready materials for transport to an end-of-life recycling facility in Trail, BC.
-In 2021, our crews collected and sorted 116.85 tonnes of electronics.

-Employers: Regional District of Okanagan-Similkameen, District of Summerland
+Employers: Regional District of Okanagan-Similkameen, District of Summerland.

 Photo Credit: Justin Wu and Kia Communities in Motion